Gayur-khan: Early statehood of Simsir

 Chechen folk tales also report that Khour convened with the Mekhk-Khela (National Council) and after successfully completing the tasks given to him by the Siyr's (Sages) he was elected as the leader of the whole Chechen nation.
 The folktales about Khour are recorded far and wide in Chechnya so much so that he is considered as the main leader of the Chechens in the late 14th century by modern historians.
 It is also due to this that Khour is connected with an 18th century manuscript by Russian-Tatar general Sultan Kazi-Girey about a certain "Lamkerist" war with a certain "Mamai".
 The Chechen historian A. Tesaev notes that the manuscript coincides with events in the 14th century during the "Great Troubles" of the Golden Horde, when the rogue warlord Mamai fought in several wars during this period.
-The 18th century manuscript by Kazi-Girey goes into detail about how a force of "Lamkerist" ("Mountain Christians" in Chechen) went to a certain fortress called "Tatar-Tup" and defeated Mamai but did not take the fortress.
+The 18th century manuscript by Kazi-Girey goes into detail about how a force of "Lamkerist" ("Mountain Christians" in Chechen) went to a certain fortress called "Tatar-Tup" and defeated Mamai and took the fortress.
 Later it is described how the same army goes and defeats Nogay and Oirat garrisons in the area near the Kuma river.
 The folktale gives us a date of the event as 1361–1362.
 This date is also accepted by the Russian historian V. Kuznetsov who notes that the attack showed the weakening of the Golden Horde in the North Caucasus.
 It is therefore the date 1362 that is considered important by A. Tesaev for the Simsir kingdom as archaeological research shows that Golden Horde minted coins cease to exist on the territory of Chechnya after 1362 (after Khan Khidir's reign) and only resurfaced during the reign of Khan Tokhtamysh (an ally of Khour).
 Another important factor to note was the Georgian Kingdom which supported Khour in his campaigns according to folklore and Georgian reports from the reign of George V the Brilliant.